 "No one should drink the water from the lake at any time.
 Boiling the water does not remove the toxin."
-Dr Pink says boiling the water does not remove the toxin.

 Animals that show signs of illness after coming into contact with algal mats should be taken to a vet immediately.